palazzo-ray/four-in-a-row-ai/README.md

-# four-in-a-row-ai
+# Reinforcement Learning Example on four-in-a-row game

-Reinforcement Learning agent for four-in-a-row game
+This is a example implement of Reinforcement Learning to solve four-in-a-row game.